 Things I Love

 My husband, Phillip: He’s eight months younger than me, Dunedin born and bred and has an amazing heart for others.
 He is a diplomat and is slow to get angry (but can get cross if pushed).
 He’s a peace keeper and people look to him when there are tense negotiations.
 He’s the pack leader and the dogs always ignore me when he’s around.
-His occupation is IT manager but he’s now studying part time doing a degree in Social Work – particularly Human Services.
+His first career was in IT manager, then get studied at Otago University (as a mature student) to get his Masters in Social Work – particularly Human Services.
+He is able to combine his passion for people, IT, education in his second career as a lecturer at ARA, in Canterbury.
 He loves comics, watching movies and DVDs and is always the chooser of the music in the family.
 He’s a great dad and the girls are lucky to have him.

 My Children: as different as chalk and cheese.
 Intelligent, articulate, strong-willed and sure to make an impact of the world – each in their own way.
 Mackenna has inherited her grandmother’s passion for shoes and Brianna has inherited her grandmother’s talent for art.
-Mackenna is studying to be a vet at Massey University and Brianna is studying an Agricultural Science degree at Lincoln University, looking to get into animal welfare.
+Mackenna is a vet, training as a medical specialist and Brianna is studying a science degree, majoring in psychology

 Friends: I’m pretty good at keeping in touch with childhood friends and friends as a grown up.
 FaceBook and the internet help with this.
 I am blessed with a wonderful group of (mainly) women who ignore my failings and are part of the ‘cheer Tania on’ brigade.